-This article was last updated Dec 13, 2018, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Dec 13, 2018.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 Applying for a new credit card can be a little intimidating, especially if it’s your first credit card.
 And if you’re lucky enough to be approved, you’ll receive a lengthy cardmember agreement with your new card that is probably not on the top of your reading list.